In This Article

 In 2018, the CDC reported a total of 3,621 cases of acute hepatitis C in the United States.
 However, because initial infection does not often present with symptoms, many of those with HCV do not seek medical attention.
 The CDC estimates that the actual number of cases is underreported and reaches approximately 50,300.

 Additionally, people who require peginterferon should abstain from alcohol for at least six months before beginning treatment.
-Peginterferon, sold under the brand name Pegasys among others, is a medicine used to treat hepatitis C and hepatitis B. Patients should also avoid drinking alcohol for at least six months following the completion of therapy.
+Peginterferon, sold under the brand name Pegasys (among others), is a medicine used to treat hepatitis C and B. Patients should also avoid drinking alcohol for at least six months following the completion of therapy.

 Alcoholic hepatitis refers to inflammation of the liver due to alcohol consumption.
 While the disease tends to occur in people who drink heavily over an extended period, there is still a risk for those who consume moderate quantities of the beverage.
 However, not all heavy drinkers will have alcoholic hepatitis.